Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

-\item[Lexical networks] consist of words from natural \marginnote{\texttt{Lexical}} languages and the relationships between them.
-Relationships can be semantic (i.e, related to the meaning of words) such as the synonym relationship (\href{http://konect.uni-koblenz.de/networks/wordnet-words}{\textsf{WO}}), associative such as when two words are associated with each other by people in experiments (\href{http://konect.uni-koblenz.de/networks/eat}{\textsf{EA}}), or denote cooccurrence, i.e., the fact that two words co-occur in text (\href{http://konect.uni-koblenz.de/networks/lasagne-spanishbook}{\textsf{SB}}).
-Note that lexical cooccurrence networks are explicitly not included in the broader Cooccurrence category.
+\item[Lexical networks] consist of words from natural \marginpar{\texttt{Lexical}} languages and the relationships between them.
+Relationships can be semantic (i.e, related to the meaning of words) such as the synonym relationship (\href{http://konect.cc/networks/wordnet-words/}{\textsf{WO}}), associative such as when two words are associated with each other by people in experiments (\href{http://konect.cc/networks/eat/}{\textsf{EA}}), or denote co-occurrence, i.e., the fact that two words co-occur in text (\href{http://konect.cc/networks/lasagne-spanishbook/}{\textsf{SB}}).